MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/strerror-s-strerror-s-wcserror-s-wcserror-s.md

 If *`strErrMsg`* is `NULL`, **`_strerror_s`** returns a string in *`buffer`* that contains the system error message for the last library call that produced an error.
 If *`strErrMsg`* isn't equal to `NULL`, then **`_strerror_s`** returns a string in *`buffer`* that contains (in order) your string message, a colon, a space, the system error message for the last library call that produced an error.
 Your string message can be, at most, 94 characters long.

 These functions truncate the error message if its length exceeds the size of the buffer - 1.
-The resulting string in *`buffer`* will always be null-terminated.
+The resulting string in *`buffer`* is always null-terminated.

 The actual error number for **`_strerror_s`** is stored in the variable [`errno`](../errno-doserrno-sys-errlist-and-sys-nerr.md).
 The system error messages are accessed through the variable [`_sys_errlist`](../errno-doserrno-sys-errlist-and-sys-nerr.md), which is an array of messages ordered by error number. **`_strerror_s`** accesses the appropriate error message by using the `errno` value as an index to the variable `_sys_errlist`.
 The value of the variable [`_sys_nerr`](../errno-doserrno-sys-errlist-and-sys-nerr.md) is defined as the maximum number of elements in the `_sys_errlist` array.
 To produce accurate results, call **`_strerror_s`** immediately after a library routine return with an error.
 Otherwise, subsequent calls to **`strerror_s`** or **`_strerror_s`** can overwrite the `errno` value.